Tea: Tea culture

-Tea is the second most consumed beverage on Earth, after water.
-In many cultures it is consumed at elevated social events, such as the tea party.
+In many cultures, tea is consumed at elevated social events, such as the tea party.
 Tea ceremonies have arisen in different cultures, such as the Chinese and Japanese traditions, each of which employs certain techniques and ritualised protocol of brewing and serving tea for enjoyment in a refined setting.
 One form of Chinese tea ceremony is the Gongfu tea ceremony, which typically uses small Yixing clay teapots and oolong tea.

 In the United Kingdom, 63% of people drink tea daily.
 It is customary for a host to offer tea to guests soon after their arrival.
 Tea is consumed both at home and outside the home, often in cafés or tea rooms.
 Afternoon tea with cakes on fine porcelain is a cultural stereotype.
 In southwest England, many cafés serve a cream tea, consisting of scones, clotted cream, and jam alongside a pot of tea.
-In some parts of Britain and India, 'tea' may also refer to the evening meal.

-Ireland, as of 2016, was the second-biggest per capita consumer of tea in the world.
+Ireland, as of 2016, was the second-biggest per capita consumer of tea in the world, after Turkey.
 Local blends are the most popular in Ireland, including Irish breakfast tea, using Rwandan, Kenyan and Assam teas.
 The annual national average of tea consumption in Ireland is 2.7 kg to 4 kg per person.
 Tea in Ireland is usually taken with milk or sugar and brewed longer for a stronger taste.

-Turkish tea is an important part of that country's cuisine and is the most commonly consumed hot drink, despite the country's long history of coffee consumption.
-In 2004, Turkey produced 205,500 tonnes of tea (6.4% of the world's total tea production), which made it one of the largest tea markets in the world, with 120,000 tons being consumed in Turkey and the rest being exported.
+Turkish tea is an important part of that country's cuisine and is the most commonly consumed hot drink, despite the country's long history with coffee.
+In 2004, Turkey produced 205,500 tonnes of tea (6.4% of the global total), which made it one of the largest tea markets in the world, with 120,000 tons being consumed in Turkey and the rest being exported.
 In 2010, Turkey had the highest per capita consumption in the world at 2.7 kg.
 As of 2013, the per-capita consumption of Turkish tea exceeds 10 cups per day and 13.8 kg per year.
 Tea is grown mostly in Rize Province on the Black Sea coast.

 Russia has a long, rich tea history dating to 1638 when tea was introduced to Tsar Michael.
 Social gatherings were considered incomplete without tea, which was traditionally brewed in a samovar.

 In Pakistan, both black and green teas are popular and are known locally as sabz chai and kahwah, respectively.
 The popular green tea is often served after every meal in the Pashtun belt of Balochistan and in Khyber Pakhtunkhwa.
 In central and southern Punjab and the metropolitan Sindh region of Pakistan, tea with milk and sugar (sometimes with pistachios, cardamom, etc.), commonly referred to as chai, is widely consumed.
 It is the most common beverage of households in the region.
 In the northern Pakistani regions of Chitral and Gilgit-Baltistan, a salty, buttered Tibetan-style tea is consumed.